AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

 .					# Top level directory located at your choice
 ├── AACloud				# Already cloned from git repository └── AAYourTeam				# Directory named after your Algobot Team GitHub organization
-    └── AAYourAlgobot-Trading-Bot	# The location where you should clone Mariam to rename the folder afterwards
+    └── AAYourAlgobot-Trading-Bot	# The location where you should clone Mariam
+    					# only to rename the folder afterwards
 ```

 Clone [Mariam's repository](https://github.com/AAMasters/AAMariam-Trading-Bot) and –once in your local machine– rename the root folder with the name of your new algobot.